A stroke is caused by a clot or a bleed in the brain which causes brain cells to die.

 Of people who survive a stroke around half will be left with significant disability.
 Having said that, the brain is remarkably adaptable and in the months or years after a stroke, many cells that have sustained damage recover some of their function.
 At the same time other areas of the brain take over the functions performed by the cells that have died.

 The time it takes to recover is extremely variable.
 Commonly people have a surge of recovery in the weeks following a stroke, followed by a slower recovery over the next year to 18 months or so.
+Recent studies show intensive rehabilitation even years after a stroke can have a positive impact on a patient.

 Rehabilitation following stroke is about the process of achieving the best level of independence as possible by: